krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

   - Does NOT create a single type of output
   - Example: a multi-modal can take a mix of audio, image and text and output a mix of video, text
   - "Generate a video of making the picture of the cat speak the audio that is included"
+  - LLMs and Diffiusion models are still __2 different neural networks__, but they communicate:
+    - LLM generates a text description or prompt, which is passed to the diffusion model.
+    - The diffusion model takes this text (possibly encoded into a suitable representation) and then generates an image based on it.
 - Example: generate new content

 Terms: